SenseNet/sn-client/examples/sn-gatsby-example/src/content/2021-01-13-docviewer-updates.md

 ---
-title: "Document Viewer updates"
+title: 'Document Viewer updates'
 author: [pusztaienike]
-image: "../img/posts/docviewer_refactor.jpg"
+image: 'img/docviewer_refactor.jpg'
 tags: [refactor, document viewer, saas, docviewer, document]
 redirect_to: https://www.sensenet.com/blog/2020-01-13-docviewer_updates
+date: 2021.01.13
 ---

 🌇 “Cities grow, cities evolve, cities have parts that simply die while other parts flourish; each city has to be renewed in order to meet the needs of its populace…” 🌆 -Grady Booch